clasjo/hcs-bootcamp-2018/README.md

 ![Alt text](/images/base.PNG)

+8. Go to `http://api.reimaginebanking.com/` and use your github login to sign in.
+This is where you will get the `api-id` used later in `app.py`. also make sure to create a `customer` and at least 2 checking or saving accounts.
+You can do this using the web interface

-8. Install Python 3 (suggest using anaconda3)
+9. Install Python 3 (suggest using anaconda3)

-9. run `pip install -r requirements.txt` this will install python packages that you need
+10. run `pip install -r requirements.txt` this will install python packages that you need

-10. run `aws configure` and when prompted add your secrets you made earlier
+11. run `aws configure` and when prompted add your secrets you made earlier

-11. run `chalice new-project hcsbootcamp`
+12. run `chalice new-project hcsbootcamp`

-12. `cd` into `hcebootcamp` directory and replace app.py with the app.py from this repo
+13. `cd` into `hcebootcamp` directory and replace app.py with the app.py from this repo

-13. fill in api endpoints in app.py to complete bootcamp
+14. fill in api endpoints in app.py to complete bootcamp

 ## NOTES